 Well, not quite.
 Add superlative dining and entertainment at the Club De Bonmont and Prestwick clubhouses.
 After all, you’ll need to show off the results of your spa day.

 You should go

 You’re already emailing or dialing us, aren’t you?
-Below lies the skinny — leveraging our spa experience above — on what you can expect during a Discovery Tour to Plantation Bay.
+Below lies the skinny on what you can expect during a Discovery Tour to Plantation Bay.

-First, it’s a three-day, two-night visit — Tuesday through Thursday, or Friday through Sunday — your choice.
-It costs $599 per couple (also plan for taxes, tips and discretionary spending) and you’ll stay in one of Plantation Bay’s villas/condominiums.
+First, it’s a three-day, two-night visit.
+It costs $599 per couple (also plan for taxes, tips and discretionary spending) and you’ll stay in one of Plantation Bay’s private club villas.

-We’ll come back for the fine-print particulars, but for now, know that the Discovery Tour is exactly that — your opportunity to test-drive Plantation Bay and its lifestyle and amenities.
+The Discovery Tour is exactly that — your opportunity to discover the Plantation Bay lifestyle and amenities.

 So, let’s make the most of it.
+On your first day, you’ll receive a complimentary community tour from one of our Plantation Bay experts.
 Plan on one free round of golf per person on the course of your choice.
 Use the fitness center, swimming pools and tennis courts as much as you like.
 Make spa appointments (some fees here; just be aware).

-You’ll have four $25 vouchers (excludes tax and gratuities) to sample the lunch and dinner cuisine at the Club De Bonmont and Prestwick dining rooms.
+You’ll have two $50 vouchers (excludes tax and gratuities) to sample the lunch and dinner cuisine at the Club De Bonmont or Prestwick dining rooms.
 Don’t skip dessert.